Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/data-types.md

 There's two things to think about, first, what is the intended use of the number and, second, what is the architecture of the machine you're running on?

-Often times in software engineering, a number isn't just a number, it represents something.
+In software engineering, a number is never just a number, it represents something.
 As we mentioned earlier, colors are often (but not always), represented as 0 to 255 for each of red, green and blue.
 This means that a `u8` is the best way to store these.
 If you combine those three colors with another 8 bits for transparency (alpha), then you have four lots of `u8` which can be represented as a `u32`.